Henry Strangways (pirate): Biography

+Strangways was born in Dorset to a well-known family of good standing.

+Strangwish is the nephew of Richard Manners, husband of Margaret Dymoke.
+Richard is the brother of Margaret Manners, both are children of George Manners, '11th Baron de Ros', of Helmsley and Anne St Leger, daughter of Anne of York, Duchess of Exeter, the daughter of Richard Plantagenet, 3rd Duke of York and Cecily Neville.

-Strangways was born in Dorset to a well-known family of good standing, thus he is sometimes referred to as a "Gentleman Pirate".
+Margaret is mother of Strangwish, his father is Sir Henry Strangewish, thus he is sometimes referred to as a "Gentleman Pirate".

 Strangways began his career as a pirate in 1552–53, plying the Irish Sea for plunder.
 There he joined forces with the Cornish Killigrews, successful pirates themselves, using Portland Castle as a den to store loot.
 His achievements were such that two men-of-war were prepared at Portsmouth to apprehend Strangways.
 He next appears in the historical record in 1555 imprisoned in the Tower of London.
 However nothing came of it and it is probable he had highly placed friends helping him out.
 In 1559 he was condemned to death after being arrested with eighty of his men, but he managed to avoid the sentence just before execution.

 That same year in 1559 he was recorded as wanting to "steal an island" from Philip II of Spain.
 However, piracy seems to have taken precedence, he attacked not a Spanish island but Spanish ships.
 This is known to us because of an official complaint and request for damages which was made out to Philip II of Spain in which a ship, belonging to Johannes de Bagnes, was plundered by Enrriex Tranquaz (i.e. Strangways).
 The demand was made via Basilio Pignatelli, the Bishop of L'Aquila in 1559.
 Strangway's imprisonment in December 1560 is probably related to his Spanish piracy; but he was released, this time under a promise of good conduct, further suggesting he had powerful friends and/or served a political state purpose behind his activities.

 Strangways died a free man in 1562, after the intervention of well placed friends that secured a pardon from Queen Elizabeth I. The Royal Pardon after his death, the many releases from jail, and the seemingly complicit co-operation by authorities (the use of Portland Castle as a pirate den for instance), has suggested to later historians that Strangways' reputation is as much a "privateer" as pirate.